lemonwaysas/php-client-directkit-xml/README.md

  2. **[SoapClient SDK]**: same with the first method, but all the structure of requests / responses are generated overhead with [`wsdl2phpgenerator`](http://wsdl2phpgenerator.github.io/wsdl2phpgenerator/)
  3. **[LemonWay SDK]**: call the web service as a normal http request [`curl_init`].
 The SDK will help you to parse the SOAP response.

 This example demonstrates the third method.
 It doesn't really have any advantages over other ones.
-It is just less verbose than **[SoapClient]**
+It is just less verbose than **[SoapClient]**.
+Overall this solution is not as good as the [directkitjson2](https://github.com/lemonwaysas/php-client-directkit-json2) solution

 Lemon Way PHP SDK (This SDK is only used with Direckit XML)